 Also, we have started a tradition where once each summer we stop in town and order a pizza to enjoy out at a park somewhere.
 For your family, maybe this could be Chinese take-out or a variety of Indian curries.
 (Now, that’s an easy family picnic!)

-To keep our picnic foods cool, I always have a few frozen water bottles in the freezer waiting to be thrown in the picnic tubs.
-Icepacks work just as well.
+To keep our picnic foods cool in the summer, I like to keep a few frozen water bottles in the freezer waiting to be thrown into the picnic tubs.
+Ice packs work just as well (we like these little slim ice packs).

 The act of picnicking